Crisis Update - U.S. Initiates State Control Of Food Supply

 If governments acknowledge that controlling distribution cannot increase supply, they may take control of production.
 This could be explicit, through expropriation and nationalization, or implicit by subsidies that make government the first customer.

 If you think the Soviet famines of the 1920s and 30s were teething troubles, the Novocherkassk massacre of 1962 tells otherwise.
-Meat packers went on strike after they were ordered to increase production.
-Workers could not afford to buy the meat they packed with their own hands — and prices were going higher.
+Locomotive workers went on strike after meat and dairy prices were increased.
+Workers who were given increased production quotas could not afford to buy the meat they packed with their own hands.

 This is the reality many U.S. workers will face if shortages deepen and inflation accelerates.
 Those Russian workers faced down troops — fully believing a government that said that it cared for socialist principles and for all.
 The troops were ordered to open fire (the Politburo knew the protest had exposed a crucial vulnerability).
 They killed at least 26, wounding up to 100.
 Survivors were sentenced to up to 15 years.
 That was just sixty years ago.
 [4]